Everything you need to know and consider when getting a second dog, especially a Goldendoodle!

 Getting two puppies at the same time means your dogs will grow up together and become dependent (to a great extent) on one another.
 This is positive in most instances, but when it comes to how they process being away from one another, try to think of any hiccups your schedule may cause to your Goldendoodle pair.

 Once you have determined if you have the time, money, and resources to take on two Goldendoodles at once, you’ll want to decide how to best match your pair.
 Many people have opinions on the best gender pairing, but there is not actually any research to back one pattern being more successful than another.

-F1b is when you take an F1 (50/50) and crossbreed it with a pure-blood Poodle (this makes it 25% Golden Retriever, 75% Poodle) The coats on an F1b will have a little more curl to it, since it is a higher percentage of Poodle, and you will find more variety in the coat colors in this generation.
-This is also probably the best generation for families with allergies.
+F1b is when you take an F1 (50/50) and backcross it with a purebred Poodle (this makes it 25% Golden Retriever, 75% Poodle) The coats on an F1b will have a little more curl to it, since it is a higher percentage of Poodle, and you will find more variety in the coat colors in this generation.
+This is also probably the best generation for families with allergies to dander.

 F2 Goldendoodle just means that two F1’s were bred together.
 You will still get the 50 / 50 split, it’s just a second generation in.
-So, instead of a pure breed Poodle and pure breed Golden Retriever being bred, you are getting a hybrid of each being bred.
+So, instead of a purebred Poodle and purebred Golden Retriever being bred, you are getting a hybrid of each being bred.